codeborne/klite/README.md

   * [Sample docker image](sample/Dockerfile) is about 50-70Mb thanks to jlink, depending on used modules
   * Production applications can run with as low as 50Mb of heap memory, suitable for very cheap plans at Fly.io or Heroku
 * 12-factor apps by default
+* Proper Kotlin coroutine support with working before/after filters for e.g. transactions and logging
 * Most behaviour can be overridden if necessary
 * Both route builder and annotated classes
 * Very easy to do simple things, e.g.